alex-m-ffm/Youtube_Analysis/README.md

 4. In your Google Cloud project, download your credentials and store them as a file named  `client_secrets.json` in the root folder of this repository.

 5. Run the `youtube_analysis.ipynb` notebook to perform data analysis and visualization.

+## AWS Data storage solution on the cheap

+The analysis showed that detailed data on annotations and other things such as demographics is only available in the daily reports which can be scheduled using the [YouTube Reporting API](https://developers.google.com/youtube/reporting/v1/reports).
+Since one does not manually want to download reports every day, I created an automated cloud-based solution on AWS largely leveraging services which are part of the Free Tier.
+These are AWS Lambda, DynamoDB and Amazon EventBridge, while small fees may occur for the handling of the Google API OAuth credentials in AWS Secrets Manager.
+To see my approach, please see this [tutorial page](AWS_Storage_Solution.md).